 Watsonia meriana (Linnaeus) Miller is found on sandy or granitic soils, often in marshes or along streambanks, from Namaqualand to Bredasdorp.

 Watsonia meriana var. bulbillifera (J.W.Mathews & L.Bolus) D.A.Cooke produces bulbils in the leaf axis and in the right climate can become a big pest as it has in coastal northern California.
 The first photo by Bob Rutemoeller shows the drying foliage which makes an ugly and ever extending display along Highway One in Sonoma and Mendocino Counties.
 The next two photos were taken of a large stand near Salt Point State Park.
-The fourth photo show a flower.
+The fourth photo shows a flower.
 Bloom time is short.
-The last photo taken was taken with the bubils formed and still in flower before they go to the dump.
+The last photo taken was taken with the bulbils formed and still in flower before they go to the dump.
 Photos two through five by Mary Sue Ittner.